EdouardVilain-Git/EdouardVilain-M2-DSBA/README.md

     2. **Regression -** Simple Regression task with Dense Neural Networks on a house pricing task.
 Extensive model architecture and hyper-parameter tuning.
     3. **Gradcam-** Implementation of the Grad-Cam algorithm using Pytorch forward and backward hooks.
 Application to the pre-trained ResNet-18 architecture and a dataset of animal images.
     4. **Graph Neural Networks -** Building Graph Neural Networks [Graph Convolutional](https://docs.dgl.ai/generated/dgl.nn.pytorch.conv.GraphConv.html) and [Graph Attention Convolutional layers](https://docs.dgl.ai/generated/dgl.nn.pytorch.conv.GATConv.html).
 Application to a classification task on the [Legacy PPI Dataset](https://docs.dgl.ai/en/0.6.x/_modules/dgl/data/ppi.html).
+    5. **Transfer Learning -** Implementation and comparison of transfer learning methods on a classification task of the [CIFAR10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html) using the ResNet18 architecture.
+Training model from scratch.
+Using a pre-trained version of the model and training its final layer.
+Augmenting the CIFAR10 dataset by using a set of geometric transformations.
+Hyper-parameter tuning.
+    6.  **[Koopman Decomposition applied to the Duffing Oscillator](https://nicholasgeneva.com/deep-learning/koopman/dynamics/2020/05/30/intro-to-koopman.html) -** Implementation of the Encoder-Processor-Decoder architecture of **the Koopman Module**.
+Solving the Duffing Oscillator in discrete time using the Koopman Module.
+Implementation of the Encoder-Processor-Decoder architecture of **the Lie Module**.
+Solving the Duffing Oscillator in continuous time using the Lie Module.
+    7.  **Generative Models -** Implementation of three different generative models to sample data from the [moons distribution](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.make_moons.html): Generative Adversarial Networks (GANs), Variational AutoEncoders (VAEs) and Normalizing Flows.
+- **Grade:** TBD.

 ### 3. Ensemble Learning <a name="ensemble"></a>

  - **Course Duration:** 2 months.
  - **Group Size:** 4.
+ - **Assignments:**
+    1. **Decision Trees -** Implemented our own Object Oriented version of Decision Trees.
+Compared to sklearn in both classification and regression tasks.
+Our method performed with better precision on both cases but was much more computationally heavy (10 times the run time on simple cases).
+While sklearn creates splits using tree depth-search, our method analyzed all split possibilities at each iteration.
+    2. **Cyberbullying Classification of Tweets -** Classification of annotated tweets into 8 cyberbullying categories.
+Feature engineering of tweets including Stemming, Lemmatisation, stop-word removal and TF-IDF vectorization.
+Also simple tweet features such as length, characters, hashtags, retweets and presence of swear-words.
+Application of ensemble models to the classification task: Random Forests, XGBoost, CatBoost...
+ - **Grade -** TBD.

 ### 4. NLP <a name="nlp"></a>

  - **Course Duration:** 3 months.
  - **Group Size:** 2.
+ - **Assignments:**
+    1. **SkipGram -** Implemented the SkipGram model.
+Trained it on a corpus of 1 Million news articles.
+    2. **T5 Model and Attention Heads -** Applied the T5 model from HuggingFace on several tasks (Translation, Summarization and Question Answering).
+Manually implemented [BLEU](https://aclanthology.org/P02-1040.pdf) and [ROUGE](https://aclanthology.org/W04-1013.pdf) evaluation metrics.
+Implemented manual token decoding methods for the T5 model.
+Visualized and compared attention head activation of the T5 model on several tasks (Translation, Summarization and Question Answering) and aggregated activation of the attention heads across heads and layers.
+Implemented the [confidence aggregation metric](https://aclanthology.org/P19-1580.pdf) to compare attention head behaviour across tasks.
+ - **Grade:** TBD.